phrase-technologies/phrase/DEVOPS.md

     $ sudo apt-get install imagemagick

+The codebase also requires that `ffmpeg` be installed on the server hosting the API.
+Install `ffmpeg` using the following command:

+    $ sudo apt-get install ffmpeg

 ### Initial Client Build
 Now, to deploy to production, we use a different process than the `npm start` that we would use for the local development environment.
 Starting with the client.
 First we build to optimize the